Greg-T8/Adv360-Pro-ZMK/README.md

 #### Software

-* Either Podman or Docker is required, Podman is chosen if both are installed.
+- Either Podman or Docker is required, Podman is chosen if both are installed.
-* Make is also required
+- Make is also required

 #### Windows specific

-* If compiling on Windows use WSL2 and Docker [Docker Setup Guide](https://docs.docker.com/desktop/windows/wsl/).
+- If compiling on Windows use WSL2 and Docker [Docker Setup Guide](https://docs.docker.com/desktop/windows/wsl/).
-* Install make using `sudo apt-get install make` inside the WSL2 instance.
+- Install make using `sudo apt-get install make` inside the WSL2 instance.
-* The repository can be cloned directly into the WSL2 instance or accessed through the C: mount point WSL provides by default (`/mnt/c/path-to-repo`).
+- The repository can be cloned directly into the WSL2 instance or accessed through the C: mount point WSL provides by default (`/mnt/c/path-to-repo`).

 #### macOS specific

 On macOS [brew](https://brew.sh) can be used to install the required components.

-* docker
+- docker
-* [colima](https://github.com/abiosoft/colima) can be used as the docker engine
+- [colima](https://github.com/abiosoft/colima) can be used as the docker engine

 ```shell
 brew install docker colima
 colima start
 ```

 > Note: On Apple Silicon (ARM based) systems you need to make sure to start colima with the correct architecture for the container being used.
+>
-> ```
+> ```shell
 > colima start --arch x86_64
 > ```